Create your First Project

 Enter Age and State and click OK.
 For example, let’s enter 54 as Age and Select NSW from the drop-down list.

-Execution will start and click Next Step to go step-by-step.
+Execution will start and click Step In to go step-by-step.

 Keep clicking Next Step until you get a rule that gets satisfied.
 Since we made the decision table SingleHit, the execution completes as soon as a rule is satisfied.
 You can see the satisfied rule in Green.